docker/docs/compose/compose-file/index.md

   dependencies.
 In the following example, `docker-compose up web` also creates and starts `db` and `redis`.

-- `docker-compose down` stops services in dependency order.
+- `docker-compose stop` stops services in dependency order.
 In the following example, `web` is stopped before `db` and `redis`.

 Simple example: